The Usual Stuff

 The Other Stuff

-I grew up in Queensland, Australia – yes, I grew up with bananas, not haybales.
-I was always the reading kid.
+I grew up in Queensland, Australia – and yes, I was always the reading kid.
 And sometimes the writing kid.
 In Year 6 I wrote an elaborate fantasy novel about a princess and a race of elves and a crystal…yeah, obviously a little high on Tolkien and David Eddings at that point.
 In high school I used to read while walking – to class, and pretty much everywhere else – so I’m probably lucky I didn’t fall down a flight of stairs or something.
-That would have been an early and grisly end, after a promising start (but wow, the gossip mileage at school would have been *epic*).

 Before I had all my babies I lived in other countries too, so I can speak Indonesian and I know how to barter like a Singaporean, and I can order chai for five people in Hindi.
 I once spent five months training yoga six hours a day, six days a week – I was so fit I had a six-pack.
 Sadly, those days are gone, but now I get to write for hours every day, so I think it’s a pretty good trade-off.

 Now I write, and I could sit and do that *all day* but I have to do other stuff as well.
 I read a lot (you gotta read a lot), and I live in country Victoria.
 I try not to be a forgetful parent and partner, and I occasionally do stuff in my garden.
-I grow tomatoes.
-I bottle stuff.
-I still teach, and sometimes I talk about books at libraries and schools and events – because I could talk about books endlessly, so it seems like a miracle that people actually want to put a mic in my hand and listen.
+I still teach high school, and sometimes I talk about books at libraries and schools and events – because I could talk about books endlessly, so it seems like a miracle that people actually want to put a mic in my hand and listen.
 I still do crazy stuff sometimes too, and I can run a chainsaw and shoot a rifle (an air rifle, come on) – so, y’know, duck.
 I like mangoes, and avocado on toast, and galahs, and night jasmine, and jumping in the dam on a hot night.
 And I like that you read all this, so thank you!
 I like you too.